-The people, vision, and technologies reshaping the world’s fastest growing region.
+The people, vision, organizations, sectors, and technologies reshaping our fast- growing region.

 Fishy business: Putting AI to work in crocodile-infested waters